Şanlıurfa Province: Demographics

 As of 2000, the province has a population growth rate of 30.9%, which is well above the national rate of 14.9%.
 Average household size in the province is 6.87 people, which is above the national average of 4.5.
 About 42% of the province's population lives in rural areas and 58% in urban areas - a somewhat lower rate of urbanization than the country as a whole, which is 65% urban.
-The average per capita income is $1,300 USD annually.
+The average per capita income is US$1,300 annually.
 The province has a low literacy rate - especially among women, who are only 52% literate in the province compared to 80% nationwide.
 The province also has high out-migration.

 Şanlıurfa province has the highest population of Syrian refugees in Turkey.
 There are an estimated 350,000 to 400,000 Syrian refugees in the province, including some 80,000 living in 4 refugee camps.
 The presence of large Kurdish and Arab populations in the province means that there is less of a language barrier for Syrians in Şanlıurfa province than in other parts of Turkey, and the similar cultural and religious values make the province a more comfortable setting for many migrants as well.
 As a result, tensions between locals and refugees are somewhat lower in Şanlıurfa province than elsewhere.

 Employment for Syrians is concentrated most heavily in the construction, retail and wholesale, and agricultural sectors.
 Syrian labor is desirable for many employers because they are willing to work for lower wages than locals.
 For example, while mechanized cotton harvesting is an option for farmers, it is cheaper for them to hire Syrian workers to pick cotton by hand.
 Competition between Syrian and local seasonal farm workers has contributed to tension between the two groups, as the influx of Syrian labor has driven local farm workers to migrate to other provinces for seasonal farm work.

 Şanlıurfa province has one of the highest rates of child marriage in Turkey.
 According to TÜİK, there were 955 marriages of girls under the age of 18 in Şanlıurfa province in 2021, which was the second-highest in the country behind Gaziantep.